vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 UPDATE NOTES
 ----------------------------------------
-version 1.8.11
+version 1.8.10
 	Fixed a bug that WindowManager.Clear() cannot clear.

-version 1.8.10
 	Added AES CTR encryption algorithm, and supports stream encryption and the "Seek" feature of encrypted stream.
+	Fixed bugs on the UWP.

 version 1.8.9
 	Added CoroutineTask.